Zendesk

 This ticket will now stop syncing comments and status updates between Zendesk and Slack.

-ClearFeed currently supports only specific Zendesk field types: text, Multi-line, Drop-down, Multi-select, Checkbox, Number, and Date.
+ClearFeed currently supports only specific Zendesk field types: text, Multi-line, Drop-down, Multi-select, Checkbox, Number, Date, and Attachments.
 Additional field types will soon be supported.

 Visit the Forms section to learn how to set up forms and utilize them for ticket creation.